zhcet-amu/zhcet-web/README.md

 ## Configuration

 There are various configuration options for Spring Boot Applications, but here I'll demonstrate 2 most popular ones.
-You can make the same confuguration using any of the methods listed [here](https://docs.spring.io/spring-boot/docs/current/reference/html/boot-features-external-config.html)
+You can make the same configuration using any of the methods listed [here](https://docs.spring.io/spring-boot/docs/current/reference/html/boot-features-external-config.html)

 Simplest way to configure all options for the app would be create a file named `application-secrets.properties` in `src/main/resources` directory with this content: